 Let’s explore Balanced Literacy versus Structured Literacy a little.

-Whole language and balanced literacy are the approach focuses on learning whole words and in context.
-This approach often uses the three cueing system – syntactic cues (verb, noun, etc), semantics (the meaning), and graphic (look for what they know in the word and use context).
-These three cueing sources overlap in such a way that any one can be stronger or even left out and one would still be able to learn to read.
+Whole language and balanced literacy are the approaches focus on learning whole words and in context.
+This approach often uses the three cueing system – syntactic cues (verb, noun, etc), semantics (the meaning), and graphics (look for what they know in the word and use context).
+These three cueing sources overlap in such a way that anyone can be stronger or even left out and one would still be able to learn to read.
 There is typically not a focus on learning to decode words.
 It relies heavily on exposing kids to a lot of books and words.

 Structured literacy is an approach based on the science of how kids learn to read.
 Concepts are explicitly taught in a systematic way.
 Phonics is explicitly taught so the students know the rules and patterns needed to read and write.

 So what does this look like (possibly) in our classrooms right now?

 When a student is learning to decode or gets stuck on a word, we may ask some of the same questions… does it look right, what is the first letter, does it sound right, or even what word would make sense?
 These are all questions I know I have personally asked students.
 These questions are very deeply rooted in our understanding of the 3-Cueing System just by definition.

 The issue here is the student cannot decode a word.
 None of my questions address the fact that they don’t have solid decoding skills.
 Does the student know syllable patterns to know if the vowel is long or short?
 Does the student know the should be associated with those letter patterns?
 There are lots of rules in our language that will help students to decode (and code later on).